akallabeth/element-android/docs/pull_request.md

 ##### Assigned to reviewer?

 For the moment we do not directly assign PR to ask for a review.
 In the future we could have some automation to do that.
 Anyway the core team should have a look to every PR, even when not digging into details.
-More reviewers, more eys on the code change, more valuable feedback!
+More reviewers, more eyes on the code change, more valuable feedback!

 ##### When create split PR?